Chia-Network/chia-docs/docs/consensus/proof-of-space.md

 Plot sizes are determined by a k parameter, where `space = 780 * k * pow(2, k - 10)`, with a minimum k of 32 (101.4 GiB).
 The Proof of Space construction is based on [Beyond Hellman](https://eprint.iacr.org/2017/893.pdf "Beyond Hellman's Time-Memory Trade Offs with Applications to Proofs of Space"), but it is nested six times (thereby creating seven tables), and it contains other heuristics to make it practical.

 Each of the seven tables in a plot is filled with random-looking data that cannot be compressed.
 Each table has 2^k entries.
 Each entry in table i contains two pointers to table i-1 (the previous table).
-Finally, each table-1 entry contains a pair of integers between 0 and 2^k, called “x-values.”
+Finally, each table-1 entry contains a pair of integers between 0 and 2^k, called "x-values."
 A proof of space is a collection of 64 x-values that have a certain mathematical relationship.
 The actual on-disk structure and the algorithm required to generate it are quite [complicated](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf), but this is the general idea.

 <figure>
 <img src="/img/plot.png" alt="drawing"/>